 But you know what?
 The pastor was dead on.
 He couldn’t have been more right and the illustration couldn’t have been more appropriate.

 Marriage has always been a challenge and will continue to be in every generation.
 With so much at stake when it comes to marriage, we need to enter it spiritually prepared.
+Once married, there are then numerous resources like couples counseling, support groups, and even online articles from sites like Marriage Professor which can help us make a marriage work.
+It’s not easy but when you love someone and you’re dedicated to them, you’ll make it work.
 As laughable as a 300lbs hot dog eating contest winner thinking he can be an NFL lineman, is a biological man who thinks that because he is a biological man, he is ready to lead a bride and a home.
 The divorce rate takes no prisoners, an adulteress lurks at every turn, and a marriage made in heaven can quickly become a living hell when it’s put on cruise control.

 When asked about divorce and marriage Matthew records Jesus’ poignant response as he declares, “Have you not read that He who created them from the beginning made them male and female, and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
 So they are no longer two, but one flesh.
 What therefore God has joined together, let no man separate.”
 (Matthew 19:4-6).